openforcefield/openff-forcefields/README.md

 - `v2.0.0-rc.2 Sage`: This major release candidate is identical to `v2.0.0-rc.1 Sage` except that the `angle` value for `a16` has been changed to `180.0 * degree`, as the previous value of `183... * degree` causes geometry optimizers to fail to converge.

-- `v2.0.0 Sage`: This major release contains the same phycial parameters as `v2.0.0-rc.2 Sage`, but has the parameter ids changed.
+- `v2.0.0 Sage`: This major release contains the same physical parameters as `v2.0.0-rc.2 Sage`, but has the parameter ids changed.
 For more information see the [openff-sage repository](https://github.com/openforcefield/openff-sage).

 #### Acknowledgements